DwangDistracted/SYSC3110_Plants-vs-Zombies-Clone/README.md

 - Fully Functional GUI Based Game
 - Many Plants and Zombies
 - Undo/Redo Function
+- The UI allows the display of more detailed information about the plants and zombies when they are clicked on
 - (Background) The Engine, Input, and UI classes have been refactored in regards to how they interact to better adhere to the MVC model

 ## Future Tasks
-- The UI should be better at displaying information about the zombies and plants.
-A description that appears on hover or click would be useful
+- POLISH POLISH POLISH
 - Allow serialization of levels into xml/json so that levels can be designed without touching code
 - Introduce save/load game functionality

 ## Known Issues
+- Occasional Input Lag
 - Loading can be slow
 - expect ~250 MBs of memory usage.

 ## Milestone 3 Division of Labour
-Michael Patsula - Unit Types, Mower Implementation Derek Shao - Unit Types, Unit Tests, Diagrams
-David Wang - Unit Types, Engine Refactor, Undo/Redo Function, Documentation Tanisha Garg - Unit Types
+Michael Patsula - Unit Types, Mower Implementation Derek Shao - Unit Types, Unit Tests, UI Changes, Diagrams David Wang - Unit Types, Engine Refactor, Undo/Redo Function, Documentation Tanisha Garg - Unit Types